This section answers a number of frequently-asked questions (FAQs) about:

 Under the rules, we have the discretion to look at complaints that fall outside these time limits in “exceptional circumstances”.
 An example of this might be if the consumer was incapacitated during the period when they could have complained.

-We can also look at a complaint that falls outside these limits where the business does not object to our doing so.
+We can also look at a complaint that falls outside these limits where the business agrees to it.
 Some businesses are happy for the ombudsman to consider all complaints made against them, even if the consumer has missed the official time limits.

 For the purposes of applying time limits, the date a complaint is referred to the Financial Ombudsman Service is taken as the date the consumer contacts us and indicates that they want the ombudsman to consider the matter - as long as their complaint is at the stage where we can consider it.